sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-krb5-common</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : SSSD helpers needed for Kerberos and GSSAPI authentication
+Short desc    : SSSD helpers needed for Kerberos and GSSAPI authentication
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Provides helper processes that the LDAP and Kerberos back ends can use for
+Descript     : Provides helper processes that the LDAP and Kerberos back ends can use for
              : Kerberos user or host authentication.
 ```